 A recent study from Brazil’s University of São Paulo has determined that banana peel will absorb and remove two of the worst pesticides known – atrazine and ametryne.
 The researchers found that just 3 grams of banana peel will absorb and remove these pollutants from 50 milliliters of polluted fluid.

 The research found that banana peel resulted in a 90% removal efficiency for both pesticides.

-The common herbicide atrazine has been the subject of other research reported on in Realnatural, as having produced grotesque mutations among frogs such as turning male frogs into females and sometimes with both male and female organs.
+The common herbicide atrazine has been the subject of other research as having produced grotesque mutations among frogs such as turning male frogs into females and sometimes with both male and female organs.

 In another study, published in the Russian Journal Radiatsionnaia Biologiia Radioecologiia, analyzed the ability of mycelia from the mushroom family of macromycetes can remove Cesium 137 – one of the deadliest forms of radioactive waste – from the forests of Russia following the Chernobyl nuclear accident.

 Other studies have indicated that the mycelia from mushrooms – its rooting system – can grow to incredible sizes, and remove soil contaminants from large areas.
 They have been shown to remove various petroleum-based products such as plastic at an amazing pace, since they feed off of the carbon within the petroleum.

 Paul Stamets, one of the leading researchers and thought-leaders in this area, has conducted a number of experiments illustrating mushroom mycelia will detoxify soils from numerous contaminants.